Creating your AGP

-Try creating your AGP report after 14 or 28 continuous days wear1 with your FreeStyle Libre system and taking it to your next diabetes check-up.
+Try creating your AGP report after 14 or 28 continuous days wear* with your FreeStyle Libre 2 and taking it to your next HCP appointment.

 UNDERSTANDING YOUR AGP

 Access to clear information to help you make informed changes between these visits, as directed by your Healthcare Professional, could have a positive effect on the outcome of your diabetes management.